spryt13/Cards/README.md

 ### Preparation of the game

 This simple stage of the game uses mostly simple method calls and loops in order to supply Players with necessary setup for playing the game.
 After shuffling the deck and gaining the amount of players taking part in the game, the application generates a list of cards for each Player (hand) and deals appropriate amount of cards so that every Player has 5 cards at the beginning of the game.
 Lastly, one card from top is picked as a start of the pile and the game is ready to go.
 From that point on Players will play in turn until one of them runs out of cards on hand.
+Overall turn execution is performed using `TurnMacau` method.

 ### Check of Player's hand